7/30/2019

 speaker

-And then last question, could you, given the mix in the third quarter of 38%, I think there's normally 35% interim quarter closings, what was the spread, would you say, between those pre-built homes being ordered and closed versus your backlog?
+And then last question, could you, given the mix, you know, in the third quarter of 38%, I think there's normally 35% inter-quarter closings, what was the spread, would you say, between those, you know, pre-built homes being ordered and closed versus your backlogged?

 speaker